jbpoline/Bic_day/bic/talk.rst

 - specialization and rapid advances of science require collaboration
 - collaborations are mostly "internet" - even if you are sitting next door
-- new type of science at the frontiers of domains (eg: neurosynth, neurovault, neurobureau hackathon, etc)
+- new type of science at the frontiers of domains (eg: neurosynth, neurovault, brainspell, brainspell, neurobureau hackathon, etc)
+- more or more open data - from post office to internet
+- numpy competes with Matlab efficiently
+- decreasing the social barriers to increase work
+- from social coding to social science ? from open source project to open source science ?
+- is the era of close science giving away to the era of open science, as did software development?

+bitkeeper from Sun // Linus Torvald git

 Reproducibility
 ---------------